pniewiejski/algorithms-playground/sorting/selection-sort/README.md

 - sorted sublist which is built up from left ot right.
 Initially it's empty.
 - unsorted sublist

-Algorithm works by finding the smallest element of the unsorted sublist and then appends it to the sorted sublist.
+Selection sort works by finding the smallest element of the unsorted sub-list (sub-array) and then appends it to the sorted sub-list.

 ### Complexity